top of page

 Each application undergoes a review by the Foundation Board to ensure a qualifying emergency or hardship exists and that all required documentation has been received.
 The applicant will be notified via email of the grant status.

-What is considered a qualifying emergency or hardship?
+What is considered a qualifying emergency or financial hardship?

 • Natural disaster such as a floods, fires, tornadoes, earthquakes, and hurricanes.